drdogbot7/sveltekit-kssuffragist/src/routes/give/+page.md

 ## Donate

 The Kansas Suffragists Memorial Committee aims to raise $125,000 by December 31st, 2023.
 Be part of this lasting tribute to suffragist history by giving today.
 You can contribute a one-time gift or set up a monthly recurring donation.
-All donations are tax-exempt to the extent allowed by law.
+All donations are tax deductable to the extent allowed by law.

 **Check back soon for online donations.**